agb32/cosmadoc/docs/source/storj.md

 ## The uplink command

-The uplink command (available to download from StorJ) can be used instead of S3 tools.
+The uplink command ([available to download from StorJ](https://storj.dev/dcs/api/uplink-cli/installation), or in the storj module on COSMA)  can be used instead of S3 tools.

 `uplink access setup --use`